 The price of Aluminum profiles is strongly influenced by the price of Aluminum on the international market, namely on London Metal Exchange.
-During 2020, the price of Aluminum on London Metal Exchange (LME) had a fluctuating evolution in the range band of USD 1,500-2,000/ton.
-The year started with quotes around USD 1,850/ton, with an accentuated decline under USD 1,500/ton in the period March-April, under the impact of fears about the evolution of the world economy after the outbreak of the pandemic.
-In the second half of the year the trend has reversed, the aluminum quotation increasing constantly, reaching at the year end the threshold of USD 2,000/ton.
+During 2021, the price of Aluminum on London Metal Exchange (LME) had an upward evolution, reaching new historical highs.
+The year started with quotes around the threshold of USD 2,000/ton, constantly increasing up to almost USD 3,200/ton in October, under the impact of demand constantly higher that the supply.
+At the year end the Aluminum quotation was around USD 2,800/ton.